mortonfox/twstat/README.md

 To run twstat, you need to install the following:
 * The rubyzip gem.
 Run `gem install rubyzip` to add it to your Ruby installation.
-* The jQCloud jQuery plugin.
-Download it from https://github.com/lucaong/jQCloud

 The generated web page references the following libraries from online sources:
 * jQuery (from [Google Hosted Libraries](https://developers.google.com/speed/libraries/))